Deep Identity-aware Transfer of Facial Attributes: Abstract

 \section{Abstract}

 This paper presents a Deep convolutional network model for Identity-Aware Transfer (DIAT) of facial attributes.
-Given the source input image and the reference attribute, DIAT aims to generate a facial image (i.e., target image) that not only owns the reference attribute but also keep the same or similar identity to the input image.
-We develop a two-stage scheme to transfer the input image to each reference attribute label.
-A feed-forward transform network is first trained by combining perceptual identity-aware loss and GAN-based attribute loss, and a face enhancement network is then introduced to improve the visual quality.
-We further define perceptual identity loss on the convolutional feature maps of the attribute discriminator, resulting in a DIAT-A model.
-Our DIAT and DIAT-A models can provide a unified solution for several representative facial attribute transfer tasks such as expression transfer, accessory removal, age progression, and gender transfer.
-The experimental results validate their effectiveness.
-Even for some identity-related attribute (e.g., gender), our DIAT-A can obtain visually impressive results by changing the attribute while retaining most identity features of the source image.
+Given the source input image and the reference attribute, DIAT aims to generate a facial image that owns the reference attribute as well as keeps the same or similar identity to the input image.
+In general, our model consists of a mask network and an attribute transform network which work in synergy to generate photo-realistic facial image with the reference attribute.
+Considering that the reference attribute may be only related to some parts of the image, the mask network is introduced to avoid the incorrect editing on attribute irrelevant region.
+Then the estimated mask is adopted to combine the input and transformed image for producing the transfer result.
+For joint training of transform network and mask network, we incorporate the adversarial attribute loss, identity aware adaptive perceptual loss and VGG-FACE based identity loss.
+Furthermore, a denoising network is presented to serve for perceptual regularization to suppress the artifacts in transfer result, while an attribute ratio regularization is introduced to constrain the size of attribute relevant region.
+Our DIAT can provide a unified solution for several representative facial attribute transfer tasks, \eg, expression transfer, accessory removal, age progression and gender transfer, and can be extended for other face enhancement tasks such as face hallucination.
+The experimental results validate the effectiveness of the proposed method.
+Even for the identity-related attribute (\eg, gender), our DIAT can obtain visually impressive results by changing the attribute while retaining most identity-aware features.